TeoLj/TLSscanner/README.md

 Only **-domains** OR **-csv** can be used, not both.

-## Example
+## Examples
-This example scans 30 entries of the file *top-1m.csv*.
+1) This example scans 30 entries of the file *top-1m.csv*.
 The scan results are saved in a default *output* folder within the same directory as the scanner.

 ```shell
 go run . -csv=top-1m.csv -entries=30
 ```

-This example does the same as above but saves the output files in the specified *saveDir* directory.
+2) This example does the same as above but saves the output files in the specified *saveDir* directory.
 The naive scanner runs.

 ``` shell
 go run . -csv=top-1m.csv -entries=30 -naive -saveDir="/home/user_name/Desktop"
 ```

-This example scans two specified domains and saves the results in the default folder called *output* within the scanner's directory.
+3) This example scans two specified domains and saves the results in the default folder called *output* within the scanner's directory.
 Do not use blank spaces to separate the domains!
 Just use comma separation.
 ``` shell
  go run . -domains=www.tum.de,www.google.com
 ```